American Rescue Plan Act of 2021: Negotiations

 Ten Republican senators announced plans to unveil a roughly $600 billion COVID-19 relief package as a counterproposal to President Joe Biden's $1.9 trillion plan meant to force negotiations.
 The senators, including Susan Collins of Maine, Lisa Murkowski of Alaska, Mitt Romney of Utah and Rob Portman of Ohio, told Biden in a letter that they devised the plan "in the spirit of bipartisanship and unity" that the President has urged and said they planned to release a full proposal on February 1.
 On the same day, House Speaker Nancy Pelosi and Senate Majority Leader Chuck Schumer introduced a budget resolution co-sponsored by Bernie Sanders as a step to pass the legislation without support from the Republican Party.
-The next day, Biden met with Majority Leader Schumer and other Democrats regarding the relief package.
+The next day, Biden met with Schumer and other Democrats regarding the relief package.

 On February 7, Transportation Secretary Pete Buttigieg and Treasury Secretary Janet Yellen expressed support for the stimulus package.
 Yellen said that the funding would help millions of Americans and rejected concerns the colossal spending could cause inflation.
 Yellen also said that the stimulus package would restore full employment by 2022.
 On February 9, Biden met with JPMorgan Chase CEO Jamie Dimon and other CEOs to discuss the stimulus plan, with Yellen and Harris taking part in the meeting.
 On February 11, Pelosi said that she expects lawmakers to complete the legislation by the end of February, and for the legislation to be signed into law by March 14.

 On February 16, Biden promoted his stimulus plan in a visit in Milwaukee, Wisconsin during his first official trip as president.
 He promoted it via a CNN townhall meeting with voters.
 On February 18, Yellen called for major stimulus checks during an interview on CNBC, and said that stimulus checks would help the economy stage a full recovery.